fig. 1: Play Time, 2015. Cesário M. F. Alves

 fig. 7: Advert of Kodak Cavalcade projector, 1958.
 (Costin n.d.).

 fig. 8: Play Time, composition experiment in the light-box.

 The negative presented here as an object of research, is a professional photographic record primarily intended to promote commercial products, whose function could be to display and preserve the imperfect vernacular photographs made by amateurs.
 Ironically, the images it transports inside are meant to encourage the making of more photographs and teach what a good picture could be.
 However, the content and historical times of the images it holds, suggest other interpretations of their political and economic implications.
-This container of images can be read as a kind of micro-atlas, an attempt at a totality of the history of art and humanity, from the eighteenth century up to the present.
+Widespread representations of women and the family in certain times and geographies become exposed to analysis.

-The work is in fact a photographic composition made on a light box, from a set of samples of light filters (fig. 1 and 8).
+This work is presented as a photographic composition made on a light box, from a set of samples of light filters (fig. 1 and 8).
 The filters contain their number and identification: Medium Red # 027; Light Blue; Yellow # 101; Sunset Red.
 They were recycled from photography/cinema production sets and suggest cinematic environments.
 This mutating piece derives its name from the film by Jacques Tati – Playtime, from 1967 – which is also about the era and the colours that are suggested and simultaneously denied by the original black and white negative under observation.